LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

 ---
-title: "Securing PHP API using JWT and Apache"
+title: "How to Secure PHP API Using JWT"
-date: "2021-08-4"
+date: "2021-09-17"
-coverImage: "jwt.jpg"
+coverImage: "jwt.png"
 author: "Harikrishna Kundariya"
-tags: ["Securing PHP API", "PHP API using JWT","PHP API using Apache"]
+tags: ["PHP API", "Securing API", "JWT","Apache"]
-Description: "Nowadays PHP API security is more important.
-Here in this blog, we are going to explain How to Secure PHP API using JWT and Apache.
-Read Now!"
+Description: "Nowadays, PHP API security has become more important.
+Read this article to know how you can secure PHP API using JWT and Apache."
 ---
-Security is one of the most important things that you need to look at while developing an application.
-As people become more aware and hackers become more notorious, you need to employ systems that strengthen your application's data.
+Security has become a fundamental aspect to consider while developing an application.
+As people become more aware and hackers more notorious, you need to employ systems that strengthen your application's data security.

-Previously, people used session storage to secure their applications.
-In recent times, sessions have proved inefficient, and that made people migrate to authentication with APIs.
+Previously, it was common to use session storage to secure applications.
+In recent times, sessions have proved to be inefficient, which pushed to migrate to authentication with APIs.
 Even though this was a superb and robust way to secure web applications, it became obsolete as hackers tried to figure out how to crack this authentication.

 As the web evolves to accept more and more users, the research for secure authentication techniques speeds up.
-It was in 2010 when the world was introduced to a new and secure authentication standard, JWT.
+It was in 2010 when the world was introduced to a new and secure authentication standard -- JWT.
 Let's know more about JWT.

-##### What is JWT?
+## What is JWT?
-Java Web Tokens, JWT is a safe way to authenticate users on a web app.
-Using JWT, encrypted data and information can be transferred between a client computer and a server securely.
-JWT has many benefits.
+Java Web Token (JWT) is a safe way to authenticate users on a web app.
+Using JWT, you can transfer encrypted data and information between a client computer and a server securely.

+JWT offers many benefits.
 Here are some of them.

-##### Benefits of Using JWT
+## Benefits of Using JWT
 - Compatible with OAuth 2, meaning your applications will be easy to work with the latest security standards.
 - JWTs can expire after some time so that no one has uninterrupted access to the website.
 This is important to protect a website from attacks.
 - JSON is used to transmit data, so you can work with any language of your choice and handle the JSON data.
 - JWTs are feature-rich and encompass complete information about any authorization request with different aspects.

-Now that you've learned about the advantages, it's time to go further into the JWT.
+Now that you've learned about the advantages, it's time to go deeper into the JWT.

-##### Everything You Need to Know About JWT
-####
+## The Structure of JWT

 ```json
 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJodHRwczpcL1wvcWEtYXBpLndlbGx2aWJlLmNvbVwvYXBpXC9hdXRoXC9sb2dpbiIsImlhdCI6MTYzMDQ3OTA5NSwiZXhwIjoxNjMwNDgyNjk1LCJuYmYiOjE2MzA0NzkwOTUsImp0aSI6Imtsa3hHUGpMOVlNTzRSdUsiLCJzdWIiOjc3ODE4LCJwcnYiOiIyM2JkNWM4OTQ5ZjYwMGFkYjM5ZTcwMWM0MDA4NzJkYjdhNTk3NmY3IiwidXNlcnNfaWQiOjc3ODE4LCJtZW1iZXJzX2lkIjo3Nzg4MzMsInByb3h5X3VzZXJfbWVtYmVyc19pZCI6bnVsbH0.TxXwLLu1zWBe7cLLYdFYy3P2HX4AaLgc7WfSRtTgeiI
 ```
 The above string is an example of a JWT authentication string.
 At first glance, it may appear to be a randomly produced string.
 But don't underestimate; this string is made up of three separate components that are essential in a JWT.

-##### JWT Header
+### JWT Header
 The header of a JWT is the initial section of the string before the first dot.
 This header is produced by acquiring plain text and performing cryptographic operations on it.
 Moreover, the header uses a very efficient Base64 encoding procedure.

-Using symmetric or asymmetric encryption techniques, the JWT's headers can be obtained easily.
+You can easily obtain the JWT's headers using symmetric or asymmetric encryption techniques.

-##### JWT Payload
+### JWT Payload
 The string's central component is the JWT's payload part.
-This string includes all of the important information about a received request and the user or client computer who made it.
+This string includes all of the important information about a received request and the user or client computer who created the request.
 There are predefined key-value pair fields in the payload that can be used to offer extra information about the received request.
 Here is an explanation of common payload fields.

 - **Sub** - The sub field contains the subject of a JWT payload.
-It contains unique information about the user and client device who has made this authentication request.
+It contains unique information about the user and client device that has created this authentication request.
 - **Iss** - This field contains data about the server that has issued the token.
-The iss is short for Issuer, which refers to the server.
+Iss is short for Issuer, which refers to the server.
 - **Exp** - Unlike other authentication techniques, JWT has an expiration time.
-This field's name is a short form for the Expiration date.
+This field's name is a short form for the expiration date.
 It contains data about the time when the token was issued and the expiration date and time of the issued token.

-##### JWT Signature
+### JWT Signature
 A cryptographic operation is performed on the JWT data to obtain this signature.
 It takes in the payload, secret key, and header value of a JWT.
 The signature is then generated by applying a function to these obtained values.

 The server and user can verify this signature to know about the data's security and integrity.
 If this signature matches at both ends, then the data is considered secure, and all other transactions can take place.

+## Using JWTs to Secure PHP API
-As you've known everything about JWT, let's secure your PHP API using JWT.
+As you've understood everything about JWT, let's secure your PHP API using JWT.
 Follow the code along, and you'll have a tamper-proof PHP API.

-In this blog, we'll make a simple login page and authenticate it using JWT.
+This article creates a simple login page and authenticates it using JWT.
 This will help you get started with JWT and PHP.

-After getting a thorough insight of what JWTs are, let us now learn the ways to use them in a PHP app.
-Before moving in to the steps, feel free to [clone the code](https://github.com/espark-biz/basic-php-jwt-auth-example) for this article, or you can create it by following the steps one-by-one as we go.

-To follow along, you'll need to have PHP and Composer installed on your computer.
+To follow along, you'll need to have PHP and composer installed on your computer.

 If you haven't already installed composer on your computer, you may do so here.
 Once the composer has been installed, run the tool from your project folder.
 Composer will assist you in installing Firebase PHP-JWT, a third-party library for working with JWTs and Apache.

-Once the library is installed, you'll need to set up a login code in authenticate.php.
+Once the library is installed, you'll need to set up a login code in `authenticate.php`.
 While you do this, put a code piece that checks and gets the autoloader from the composer tool.
-The below code will help you achieve this.
+The below code helps you achieve this.

 ```php
 <?php
 declare(strict_types=1);
 use Firebase\JWT\JWT;
 require_once('../vendor/autoload.php');
 ```

 When the form gets submitted, you need to check the entered data with a data source or database.
-For our purpose, we'll create a hasValidCredentials variable and set it to true.
-Setting this variable to true means that our data is checked and valid.
+For our purpose, let's create a `hasValidCredentials` variable and set it to true.
+Setting this variable to true means that the data is checked and valid.

 ```php
 <?php
 // extract credentials from the request
 if ($hasValidCredentials) {
 ```
-Any further coding will be wrapped in this block only.
-The value of the hasValidCredentials variable governs all code related to the production and validation of the required JWT.
+Any further coding will be wrapped in this block itself.
+The value of the `hasValidCredentials` variable governs all code related to the production and validation of the required JWT.
 If its value is true, the JWT shall be created; otherwise, an error will be shown.

+### Creating JWT
-Let's start creating our JWT.
-To begin, we'll need to generate some more variables to aid us in this process.
-As we saw in the payload section, we must create a variable that will hold our secret key, which may be retrieved from the environment files, another variable to hold information about when the JWT was created, a variable that will hold the JWT's expiration date and time, a username field to identify the client making the authorization request, and a server name variable to register the server name.
+Let's start creating the JWT.
+To begin, you need to generate some more variables to aid in this process.
+As you saw in the payload section, you must create:

+- a variable that will hold the secret key, which may be retrieved from the environment files;
+- another variable to hold information about when the JWT was created;
+- a variable that will hold the JWT's expiration date and time;
+- a username field to identify the client making the authorization request; and,
+- a server name variable to register the server name.

 JWT's can be easily inspected and checked at client-side browsers.
 So it is better to hide your secret key and other important information in some environment file, which the user cannot access through client-side requests.